 (b) Per OAC 340:50-5-68 for food benefits, a newborn is not required to have a SSN or pending SSN application until the next certification renewal or within six months following the baby's birth month, whichever is later.

-(c) Per OAC 340:40-7-4 for Child Care Subsidy benefit rules, the applicant is not required to provide a SSN for any member of the household.
+(c) The applicant is not required to provide a SSN for any household member for Child Care Subsidy rules, per OAC 340:40-7-4.

-23. a) When the worker questions the applicant's statement, the worker is required only to verify that the SSN is valid and the name and SSN given by the applicant appear on the document supplied as proof.
+23. (a) When the worker questions the applicant's statement, the worker is only required to verify that the SSN is valid and the name and SSN the applicant provided appears on the document supplied as proof.
 The applicant may provide a copy of each household member's Social Security card or another document that contains the person's name and SSN, such as an award letter or W-2 form as proof.
 The worker may use documentation in other public assistance case records or the data exchange files as proof.
 The worker documents the source used in FACS Case Notes.

 (1) When the document provided appears to be false or altered, the worker requests a secondary proof document.

 (A) When the person's name and SSN match on both documents, the worker accepts the information.
-The worker includes the person in the benefit when he or she meets all other factors of eligibility.
+The worker includes the person in the benefit when the person meets all other eligibility factors.

-(2) The worker takes appropriate action per paragraph (3) of this Instruction when the applicant:
+(2) The worker takes appropriate action per paragraph (3) of this Instruction to Staff (ITS) when the applicant: